-CHI Microinsurance Limited
+CHI Microinsurance Limited (Undergoing Formation)

-CHI Microinsurance Limited is a fully owned subsidiary of Consolidated Hallmark Insurance Plc, incorporated in 2016 and now has an approval in principle from NAICOM to provide Life Microinsurance services.
+CHI Microinsurance Limited is a fully owned subsidiary of Consolidated Hallmark Insurance Plc, incorporated in 2016 and undergoing NAICOM licensing process to provide Life microinsurance services.
 Microinsurance is a financial arrangement to protect low income people against specific perils in exchange for regular premium payment proportionate to the likelihood and cost of risk involved.